johnny-eee/online/_pages/about.md

   - /about.html
 ---

-My background mainly lies in the energy and power industry, including the generation, transmission, and distribution of electricity.
-I am also familiar with the multi-energy systems including cooling, heat and electricity integrated systems.
+My academic background mainly lies in the energy and power industry, including the generation, transmission, distribution, and consumption of energy.
+Meanwhile, I am familiar with the cooling, heat, and electricity integrated multi-energy systems.
 My current research orientations are as follows.

 Research Interests